How to stream NFL games for the 2023 season | TechCrunch

 YouTube TV is yet another platform that provides access to NFL games, including the ones set to broadcast on the NFL Network, Fox, CBS, ESPN and NBC.
 YouTube TV is priced at $72.99 per month.

-Of course, fans that want NFL Redzone need to cough up an extra $11/month for its Sports Plus package.
+Of course, fans who want NFL RedZone need to cough up an extra $11/month for its Sports Plus package.

 For subscribers looking to stream out-of-market Sunday afternoon games, NFL Sunday Ticket is their answer.
-This year, YouTube nabbed exclusive rights to the package, which is available as a YouTube TV add-on or a standalone subscription on YouTube Primetime Channels.
+This year, YouTube nabbed exclusive rights to the package, which is available as a YouTube TV add-on or as a stand-alone subscription on YouTube Primetime Channels.
 NFL Sunday Ticket costs $349 per season.

 NFL+